dlzou/HangmanGUI/README.md

 # HangmanGUI

-HangmanGUI is an implementation of the game Hangman with a Java Swing UI.
-It is my first attempt at applying the MVC pattern.
+An implementation of the game Hangman with a Java Swing GUI.
+This is my first attempt at applying the MVC pattern.